samie/tacho/README.md

     sudo ./tacho.py cpu quiet &

-Note that because GPIO on RPi needs root access, so sudo is used.
+Note, that because GPIO on RPi needs root access 'sudo' must be used.